rmndkyl/MandaNode/BlockMesh-Nodes/README.md

-# Worker Nodes Setup
+# BlockMesh Nodes Setup

 ## System Requirements for Worker Nodes

 ## Minimum Requirements
-To ensure basic functionality of the Blockmesh Worker Node, your system should meet the following minimum specifications:
+To ensure basic functionality of the Blockmesh BlockMesh Node, your system should meet the following minimum specifications:

 | **Hardware** | **Minimum Requirement** |
 |--------------|-------------------------|